mysociety/alaveteli/doc/manual/docs/installing/deploy.md

   `argv=/var/www/alaveteli/alaveteli/script/mailin` with
   `argv=/var/www/alaveteli/alaveteli/current/script/mailin`.
   If you're using Exim as your MTA, edit `etc/exim4/conf.d/04_alaveteli_options` to update the `ALAVETELI_HOME` variable to the new Alaveteli path.
+Restart the MTA after you've made these changes.

 Phew, you're done!